renovatebot/renovate/docs/usage/opentelemetry.md

 ## Limitations

-Renovate only:

-- sends traces
-- uses the OpenTelemetryProtocol (OTLP)
+While OTLP support traces, metrics, and logs, Renovate only supports traces.

-Renovate does not support other observability data or transfer protocols.
+This means Renovate does not support other observability data like: stats on caching, error events, number of found updates, and so on.

+Besides OTLP no other specifications for telemetry data ingestion are supported.

+Renovate uses [`@opentelemetry/exporter-trace-otlp-http`](https://www.npmjs.com/package/@opentelemetry/exporter-trace-otlp-http) under the hood.
+This means that Renovate sends traces via [OTLP/HTTP](https://opentelemetry.io/docs/reference/specification/protocol/otlp/#otlphttp) in JSON-encoded protobuf format only.

 ## Usage